Microservices Monitoring and Distributed Tracing Tools

 - It’s good practice to include business KPIs in your observed metrics.
 While these may seem too high-level to be of any use to developers, changes from normal patterns can signal an underlying failure.
 A decrease in the number of purchases, signups or data views may be due to a problem with functionality or performance that is preventing or deterring users from using your system.

-Monitoring From the Gateway
+Monitoring Microservices from the Gateway

 Most monitoring solutions provide a dashboard so you can see the state of your system and configurable alerts to notify you when values pass a specified threshold.
 When setting alerts, keep in mind the signal-to-noise ratio; if a threshold is set too low, teams soon learn to ignore them and will miss the important ones.
 Over time, you may get to know the signs that mean something is likely to fail, and you can adjust the thresholds accordingly to give you time to take pre-emptive action.

 In a microservices system, traffic is typically funneled through an API gateway which provides access to the upstream services.
 This makes the gateway a good vantage point for integrating a monitoring solution.
 Kong’s API gateway supports a number of plugins for monitoring the health of your system with options to store the data yourself or send it to a hosted service.
 Kong Enterprise includes Kong Vitals to monitor metrics for upstream microservices, such as request counts and status codes, and Kong Immunity, which uses machine learning to identify anomalies in traffic coming through the Kong API gateway and provide advance warning of possible failures.

 While monitoring collects metrics and aggregates data over time to show trends, distributed tracing focuses on a single operation.
 Although originally developed as a way of measuring and improving performance, distributed tracing is also valuable when debugging in a microservice-based system.